Search This Blog

 Incredible Hulk 281 (1983) written by Bill Mantlo pencil by Sal Buscema

 Villainy is appealing.
 Yes, villainy is highly seducing.
 No matter who you are, you suffered injustice at least once in your life, people hurt you, made you felt miserable.
 And you can't just be ok with the suffering, deep inside you'll always crave vengeance and power.
-To stop being nice and just whatever we want as long as it serves us.
+To stop being nice and just do whatever we want as long as it serves us.
+But our moral always prevents that.

 So there's something truly satisfying about all these villains going rampage and destructive.

 We all wanted to be a villain at some point of our life.
 Keeping negative emotions burried inside of us isn't good, these emotions are here to protect us, we need them.
 That's why we enjoy horror and violence in fiction, it's an outlet that help us deal with violent pulsions and negative emotions.
-So of course watching a villain burning the world down feels good sometime, through them you feel avenged and it feels kinda good so even if we try to not admit it, we like projecting into them.
-That's why we can love villains like Darth Vader who commit genocide.
+So of course watching a villain burning the world down feels good sometime, through them you feel avenged and it feels kinda good so even if we try to not admit it.
 Projecting to them is like being able to go rampage without really hurting or destroying anyone.
 It's pretty healthy when you think about it, being able to avenge ourself without hurting anyone.
 Being able to hate without hating anyone.
 Having power without the consequences.
 Destroying the unfairness of the World through them.
-Feeling their wrath.
+Feeling their wrath and expressing yours through them.

 That's why I'd honestly rather trust people who are into villains than people who are into heroes.
 And I'm talking about being into VILLAINS, not the weird "this villain is bad but they're right, they're the real hero #joker" or "it's not their fault if they're evil", I'm talking about people who are totally ok with their villains being bad and who know they're bad and who enjoy the villainy.